falconmick/tdd-demo/packages/slide/slides.md

 simpler to write tests.
-Alternatively this type of hardship can be nearly eliminated by London school as you NEVER should be re-testing shared functionality between classes and the only thing that can break a test for a given suite is code that exists in that very class as the unit of each test is at a class level
+Alternatively this type of hardship can be nearly eliminated by London school as you NEVER should be re-testing shared functionality between classes and the only thing that can break a test for a given suite is code that exists in that very class as the unit of each test is at a class level -->

-TIMING FOR SECTION SIX: 1m 20s
--->
 ---

+# Why wouldn't I use the Detroit School?

+- ## Test-Splosions
-# Short term speed loss
+- ## Short term speed loss

 <!--
 Some would argue that another reason to avoid the Detroit school or test driven development all together